- Museums Type

 If you can, recent travelers recommend taking advantage of the various educational programming offered at the museum.
 For example, the third Friday of each month features a "Late Nights" session that can be anything from a lecture to a film screening to a family game night.
 And speaking of families, the Dallas Museum of Art also runs a host of kid-friendly activities such as art classes and workshops.

 Sitting across the street from the Nasher Sculpture Center in downtown Dallas' Arts District, the Dallas Museum of Art welcomes visitors Tuesday through Sunday from 11 a.m. to 5 p.m.; on Thursdays, it stays open until 9 p.m.
 To get there, take the M-Line Trolley to the intersection of North St. Paul Street and Woodall Rodgers Freeway, or to the corner of North St. Paul Street and Munger Avenue.
-You don't have to pay to visit the general collection, and some special programming is free as well; however, you will need to pay $8 to tour any temporary exhibits.
+You can also take any DART train to the St. Paul station and walk north to the museum's Ross Avenue entrance.
+You don't have to pay to visit the general collection, and some special programming is free as well; however, you will need to pay $16 to tour any temporary exhibits.
 To learn more, visit the Dallas Museum of Art website.